MaterializeInc/materialize/doc/developer/design/20220718_envelopes.md

 ## Open questions

-Robustness - bad data can cause us to end up with negatively many copies of a given row.
+Robustness - bad data with the classic `DEBEZIUM` envelope can cause us to end up with negatively many copies of a given row.
 We need to ensure that this is handled gracefully by all downstream operators, and can at worst cause Materialize to emit errors for affected sources, but not to crash.